Berlin's news and new openings in summer 2025

 The hotel industry never stands still in Berlin.
 Urban art meets hospitality at the newly opened NYX Hotel in Köpenick.
 Outside, two monumental murals welcome hotel guests, while inside there is a light installation and surreal sculptures.
 The hotel also includes the Clash Kitchens and Bar restaurant with a view of the River Dahme.
 The kitchen management changes here every four months - Berlin is always on the move.

-Berlin has a new skyscraper: the Estrel Tower will be completed at the end of 2025 and will rise into the sky as Germany's tallest hotel tower - a spectacular location for hotel accommodation or meetings with 45 floors.
+Berlin has a new skyscraper: The Estrel Tower will open at the end of 2026 and will rise into the sky as Germany's tallest hotel tower - a spectacular location for hotel accommodation or meetings with 45 floors.

 Right on the waterfront, the new open-air location Waterfront with its urban beach feeling, chestnut trees and view of the shipping canal invites you to relax, meet or celebrate by the water - Berlin-Neukölln shows its summery side here.